BaptisteTomasin/Federated-Learning-Frameworks/data/README.md

         ...
     }

-You can also activate the variable **save_hist** in [data_idx_generator.py](/data/MNIST/data_idx_generator.py), that allows you to display the histogram of the distribution and so check the non-IID of data between the different clients.
-For example, on three different clients, I obtain this distribution:
+You can also activate the variable **save_hist** in [data_idx_generator.py](/data/MNIST/data_idx_generator.py), that allows you to display the histogram of the distribution and so check the non-IID of data between the diverse clients.
+For example, on three clients, I get this distribution:

 <p float="left", style="text-align: center;">
   <img src="/images/hist_client_2.png" width="300"/>